-POLITICAL ISSUES: You should recognize that certain topics - including U.S. policies and attitudes toward Korea - are sensitive ones for many people in Korea.
-However, discussion of a range of issues can emerge naturally among friends or even with a stranger.
+POLITICAL ISSUES: You should recognize that certain topics--like the Chinese policy in Tibet or the U.S. policies toward Taiwan--are sensitive ones for many people in China.
+However, discussion of a range of issues can emerge naturally among friends or out-of-the-blue with a stranger.
 Acknowledging the complexity of certain issues is a useful rhetorical device in such instances.
 There is no need to be dishonest about your own views, but be a good listener and avoid any appearance of arrogance and insensitivity.